REMLA24-TEAM-15/model-service/README.md

 TO DO:
-1. Move model out of the conatiner image
+1. Move model out of the conatiner image - Done
+2. Documentation